 Dr Manousos Valyrakis

-- Lecturer in Water/Environmental Engineering (Infrastructure and Environment)
+- Lecturer in Water Engineering (Infrastructure & Environment)

 Dr. Manousos Valyrakis is Lecturer in Water and Environmental Engineering, at Civil Engineering and member of Water Group of the Infrastructure and Environment Research Division within the School of Engineering, in August 2012.
 Before joining the University of Glasgow, he worked at Virginia Tech and VCCER as a Research Associate, where he further researched the environmental impacts and associated risks from resource extraction industries.
 He gained a PhD in Environmental Hydraulics from the Department of Civil Engineering at Virginia Tech, funded by NSF, in 2011.
 He has a Diploma (5year degree in Civil Engineering) with distinctions and a MSc (Civil and Environmental Engineering), from Aristotle University of Thessaloniki.